Skip to main content

 Solo

 I don’t normally read “franchise” books.
-I’ve avoided Star Wars, Star Trek and Doctor Who spin-offs but thought I’d try “Solo” featuring James Bond, mostly as as it was written by William Boyd who is one of my favourite authors.
+I’ve avoided Star Wars, Star Trek and Doctor Who spin-offs but thought I’d try “Solo” [affiliate link] featuring James Bond, mostly as as it was written by William Boyd who is one of my favourite authors.

 It was a quick read, some nice twists.
 It has more gruesome violence than you get in the movies, which surprised me.
 Fleming purists may argue that it’s not the Bond of the books, but nothing offended me.